YourRoots Logo

 Children(s):

-In 1891, James Henry Baker entered the world in Sistersville, Tyler County, West Virginia, United States of America, born to Martin Jackson Baker and Lucretia Catherine McCullough.
-James Henry Baker died in 1975 in Sistersville, Tyler County, West Virginia, United States of America.
+James Henry Baker was born in 1891 in Sistersville, Tyler County, West Virginia, United States of America, the child of Martin Jackson Baker and Lucretia Catherine McCullough.
+In 1900, James Henry Baker resided in Centreville, Tyler, West Virginia, USA.
+In 1910, James Henry Baker resided in Centerville, Tyler, West Virginia, USA.
+James Henry Baker passed away in 1975 in Sistersville, Tyler County, West Virginia, United States of America.

 Find more search results for James Baker